SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 -- After the copy, we can drop the second table
 DROP TABLE "AIS_DEMO"."AIS_2017_06";

+-- Some clients like ArcGIS Pro require a primary key, so let's generate one.
+ALTER TABLE "AIS_DEMO"."AIS_2017" ADD ("ID" BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY);
 ````

 The raw data after import and merge should look like this.